-Objective 3.11 To secure catastrophe funding to support the funding needs based on loss estimates and actual claims experience.
-Description mate short term and long-term funding needs.
+Objective 3.12 To secure catastrophe funding to support the funding needs based on loss estimates and actual claims experience.
+Description Estimate short term and long-term funding needs.
 Assist with public security funding and reinsurance.
 Communicate with external stakeholders about securities issuance and assessments.
 Purpose To ensure adequate funds are available to pay claims in a timely manner.
-Participants Actuarial, General Manager, Accounting and Finance Action Plans Actuarial Manages reinsurance recovery process with reinsurance brokers, including onsite claim reviews.
+Participants Actuarial, General Manager, Accounting and Finance Action Plans Actuarial Manages reinsurance recovery process with reinsurance brokers, including onsite claim file reviews.
 Manages short and long-term funding needs with the Board of Directors and the General Manager.
 Assists in securing funding from public securities.
 Accounting and Finance Assists in securing funding from public securities.
 Manages short and long-term funding needs with the Board of Directors and the General Manager.
-General Manager Informs the Commissioner and Comptroller of total estimated catastrophic losses and potential reinsurance recoveries, and updates them with changes to estimates.
-Communicates with bond and other legal counsel as to proper processes in statute and potential reinsurance recoverities issuance.
-Should a deficit occur, at the direction of the Commissioner, TWIA/TFPA shall either request the issuance of public securities as authorized by Chapters 2210 and 2211 of the Insurance Code (respectively), or assess participating insurers.
-Exhibits, or Related Documents Exhibit 19 "Sources of Funding - Single Storm" and Exhibit 20 "Sources of Funding - Hurricane Season."
-Additional Note that Exhibit 20 demonstrates compliance with Texas Insurance Code 2210 by planning for Information scenarios with a single storm (1 in 100, 1 in 50, and 24 year storms).
-Exhibits 19 and 20 include funding plans for the entire hurricane season with plans for funding in the case of multiple storms.
-Compliance QA or Testing
+General Manager Informs the Commissioner and Comptroller of total estimated catastrophic losses and potential reinsurance recoveries and updates them with changes to estimates.
+Communicates with bond and other legal counsel as to proper processes in statute and plan of operation for post- incident securities issuance.
+Should a deficit occur, at the direction of the Commissioner, TWIA/TFPA shall either request the issuance of public securities as authorized by Chapters 2210 and 2211 of the Insurance Code (respectively) or assess participating insurers.
+Exhibits, or Related Documents TWIA Annual Report Additional Information Exhibits found within the TWIA Annual Report provide visualizations of the funding plans for the entire hurricane season with plans for funding in the case of multiple storms (1 in 100, 1 in 50, and 1 in 25 year storms).
+Compliance Texas Insurance Code Ch.2210.455(c) QA or Testing